Top Cashier Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-Sample Answer: I believe I would be a good fit for this job because I have experience working as a cashier and I enjoy interacting with people.
-I'm friendly and outgoing and I believe that those traits would make me a good addition to your team.
+Sample Answer: I'm a hard worker and I'm interested in working here.
+I think I would be a good fit for the position because I have experience working as a cashier and I like interacting with people.

 What the interviewer is looking for: